 Idle Hours Resort has a variety of activities for all ages to enjoy.
 Boating, fishing, waterskiing and swimming are the most popular activities in the Summer months.
 Fall brings beautiful colors as well as hunting season.
 Winter is when those who enjoy squeezing the throttle of a snowmobile are in their seasonal bliss.
 Of course Spring brings relaxation and the best fishing of the year.

 We have several 14′ rowboats* available for our guests.
-8 HP outboard motors are available to rent as well as 6 pontoon boats for those desiring a leisurely cruise around the lake or for some comfortable fishing.
+There are 6 pontoon boats available for rent for those desiring a leisurely cruise around the lake or for some comfortable fishing.
 If you bring your own boat, the state’s free boat ramp is located on Tobin Lange Rd off Birchwood Drive, approximately 3 miles from the resort.
 Be sure to bring your boat bumpers and mooring ropes if you bring your own boat.
 There are no size restrictions on the lake.
 Deep V hulls over 20′ will have to be careful in certain areas of the lake.
 The average lake depth varies from 4′ in No Fish Bay to 30′ in West Bay.
 Our bay averages a depth of 14′.

 The lake is ideal for swimming from Memorial Day to Labor Day.
 Our sandy beach is approximately 10′ by 40′.
 Floats mark the shallow water area.
 The swimming area has no steep drop-offs and has a sand bottom.
 Swimmers can use the swim raft* for sunbathing, diving, etc.